 It is recognized that promotion of V&H and inclusion of future participants benefits from providing rides at V&H events.
-The Referee at any such event will apply the following rules to these rides:
+The Referee at any such event will apply the following rules to these rides; rides:

 - 1. All passengers (riders) must be members of APBA. - 2.
-All participants, including passengers (riders) must sign an APBA Insurance Waiver and Release Form. - All drivers of Vintage Hydroplanes shall be approved, experienced drivers who have participated in a Vintage event in the current or previous year.
+All participants, including passengers (riders) must sign an APBA Insurance Waiver and Release Form.

+- 3. All drivers of Vintage Hydroplanes shall be approved, experienced drivers who have participated in a Vintage event in the current or previous year.
 All riders and drivers must specifically be approved by the Vintage Referee at the event. - 4.
 The minimum age for all passengers or riders must be at least 16 years of age, verified with proper identification. - 5.
+Drivers and passengers/riders younger than 18 yearts years of ageshall age shall sign he the Minor Waiver and Release.
+A parent of the minor participant must also sign this waiver; a guardian's signature is not acceptable.
 Drivers and passengers riders younger than 18 years of age shall sign the Minor Waiver and Release, along with their parent.
 A guardian is not sufficient. - 6.
-No Vintage boat shall be allowed to carry passenger (rider) that does not have a designated seat for the passenger. - 7.
-All passengers/riders shall receive basic training on the safety gear worn and what to expect in the event of an incident. - 8.
-The number of passenger rides given during an event shall be predetermined in advance between the Referee and Regatta chairman.
+No Vintage boat shall be allowed to carry passenger (rider) a passenger (rider) - that does not have a designated seat for the passengerthat does not have a designated seat for the passenger.

+7. All passengers/riders shall receive basic training on the safety gear worn and what to expect in the event of an incident.